-Based on the observation of clinical responses in patients with liver metastases from a range of difficult to treat tumor types following treatment with RP1 in combination with nivolumab and/or with RP2 alone or in combination with nivolumab, and the fact that treating liver metastases is a considerable unmet need in patients with advanced cancer, we plan to initiate a clinical development program with RP2 and/or RP3 with particular focus on patients with liver metastases from a range of prevalent cancer types.
-We expect to initiate a multi-tumor type Phase 2 clinical program with RP2 and/or RP3 in these patients around mid-year 2022 with the details of this program, including tumor types and setting, being announced in the first quarter of 2022.
+We plan to initiate a broad clinical development program with RP2 and/or RP3 intended to include a range of prevalent tumor types around mid-year 2022.
+Based on the observation of clinical responses in patients with liver metastases from a range of difficult to treat tumor types following treatment with RP1 in combination with nivolumab and/or with RP2 alone or in combination with nivolumab, and the fact that treating liver metastases is a considerable unmet need in patients with advanced cancer, this development plan will have a focus on tumor types where liver metastases are particularly common.
+We expect to announce the details of this program late in the first quarter of 2022.